A couple of months ago, I saw a tennis tournament advertised on a poster. What caught my eye was something written at the bottom.

-Arguably the biggest ATP event of the tennis calendar uses the round robin format.
-The annual Nitto ATP finals consists of the top ranked 8 male singles and doubles players of the season.
+Arguably the biggest ATP event on the tennis calendar uses the round-robin format.
+The annual Nitto ATP finals consist of the top-ranked 8 male singles and doubles players of the season.
 The players are split into two groups of 4, so each player has 3 matches in his group.

 The event has been held at The O2 arena in London since 2009.
 In 2020, it will be contested behind closed doors (due to Covid-19) from 15 – 22 November.

 Here are the previous winners and runners-up at the ATP finals for the past 5 years (2015-2019).

 |2019||Stefanos Tsitsipas||Dominic Thiem||6-7 6-2 7-6|

 |2018||Alexander Zverev||Novak Djokovic||6-4 6-3|

 If we take 2019 as an example to illustrate the round-robin format, here were the 2 groups of 4 players:

 - Group Andre Agassi (Rafael Nadal, Alexander Zverev, Daniil Medvedev and Stefanos Tsitsipas)

 - Group Bjorn Borg (Novak Djokovic, Matteo Berrettini, Roger Federer and Dominic Thiem)

 Tsitsipas won his group, and Zverev was the runner-up.
 Thiem won his group and Federer came second.